niknaknel/V2RDM-mazziotti/README.md

 Variational 2-RDM Method

-Copyright (c) A. S. Schlimgen and D. A. Mazziotti 2019
+Copyright (c) A. W. Schlimgen and D. A. Mazziotti 2019

 The variational 2-RDM method computes the ground-state energy as a functional of the 2-RDM constrained by N-representability conditions.
-This implementation, written mainly by A. S. Schlimgen, is based on code by D. A. Mazziotti.
+This implementation, written mainly by A. W. Schlimgen, is based on code by D. A. Mazziotti.
 Optimization is performed by the boundary-point algorithm for semidefinite programming, developed for 2-RDMs by D. A. Mazziotti in Ref.
 [1].
 Additional information is given in Refs.
 [2-7].

 Selected References